-Spaghetti squashes are also highly nutritious, and they’re one of the best gourds to grow for your garden if you love healthy foods!
+Spaghetti squashes are highly nutritious, and they’re one of the best gourds to grow for your garden if you love healthy foods!

-But – many of my homesteading friends have no clue how or when to harvest spaghetti squash.
-In this guide – I aim to clarify when to pick spaghetti squash at the perfect time – so you can plant, grow, and harvest in confidence.
+In this guide – I aim to clarify when to pick spaghetti squash at the perfect time – so you can plant, grow, and harvest them confidently.
+Here are some top tips on growing, harvesting, and curing spaghetti squash so you can enjoy these tasty veggies throughout the winter.

 How to Grow Spaghetti Squash

 Feed, feed, feed!
 Squash has a reputation for growing on tops of compost piles – for a good reason.
 They are hungry plants that need lots of nutrition to grow.
 Before you plant, top-up beds with high-quality compost.
+During the growing season, you can apply a liquid compost or granular fertilizer to boost growth.

 When choosing a fertilizer, opt for one with higher phosphorus levels.
 Phosphorus encourages flower and fruit production.
-If you use a fertilizer high in nitrogen, you may find lots of leaf production – but fewer squashes!
+If you use a fertilizer high in nitrogen, you may find lots of leaf production but fewer squashes!

 Watering Spaghetti Squash